MateuszNowosad/TransmissionErr/README.md

 # TransmissionErr

-This program is a simple showcase of few error detetion algorithms.
-It can simulate bit errors during transmission and shows if chosen algorithm finds an error in the sent message.
+This program is a simple showcase of few error detection algorithms.
+It can simulate bit errors during transmission and shows if the chosen algorithm finds an error in the sent message.

 **The following algorithms were implemented:**
 ● Cyclical Redundancy Check (CRC): CRC 12, CRC 16, CRC 16 REVERSE, CRC 32, SDLC, SDLC REVERSE, CRC-ITU, ATM.